SEMICeu/documentation/artefact_generation.md

 The *internal representation* has the same structure for each data specification category.
 This simplifies the developers' effort to create (new) artefact generators for (new or existing) data specifications, as experience from one generator can be transferred to another.
-The internal representation contains, besides the semantic model of a data specification (see the [datamodel](./datamodel.md) chapter) the stakeholders contributing to the data specification and the complete configuration information associated with the data specification.
-This configuration information includes: the [data specification configuration](https://github.com/SEMICeu/uri.semic.eu-thema/blob/example/config/core-person.json), the [publication point configuration](https://github.com/SEMICeu/uri.semic.eu-publication/blob/example/config/dev/publication.json), the [publication environment configuration](https://github.com/SEMICeu/uri.semic.eu-publication/blob/example/config/config.json) and the toolchain execution information.
+The internal representation contains, besides the semantic model of a data specification (see the [datamodel](./datamodel.md) chapter), also
+  -  the stakeholders contributing to the data specification,  and
+  -  the complete configuration information associated with the data specification.

+This configuration information consists of: the [data specification configuration](https://github.com/SEMICeu/uri.semic.eu-thema/blob/example/config/core-person.json), the [publication point configuration](https://github.com/SEMICeu/uri.semic.eu-publication/blob/example/config/dev/publication.json), the [publication environment configuration](https://github.com/SEMICeu/uri.semic.eu-publication/blob/example/config/config.json) and the toolchain execution information.
+The toolchain execution information is runtime information related to the actual CI/CD execution at the moment of processing the data specification.
+For instance, the commit in the publication repositorory that triggered the toolchain, but also the thema repository commit that identifies the data specification that is being processed.
-For example, the internal representation of the data specification given as example in the [editorial flow](./editorial_flow.md) chapter can be found [here](https://github.com/SEMICeu/uri.semic.eu-generated/blob/example/report/doc/core-vocabulary/core-person/all-core-person-ap.jsonld).
+The complete internal representation of the data specification of the example in the [editorial flow](./editorial_flow.md) chapter can be found [here](https://github.com/SEMICeu/uri.semic.eu-generated/blob/example/report/doc/core-vocabulary/core-person/all-core-person-ap.jsonld).
 Storing the internal representation in the generated repository provides an opportunity for the editors to explore this structure, to detect the origin of errors, or to express new features for artefact generators.

 The complete artefact generation process is automated and implemented using CircleCI, within the publication repository [uri.semic.eu-publication](https://github.com/SEMICeu/uri.semic.eu-publication).